shapehq/spices/README.md

 ```

 > [!IMPORTANT]
-> If an observation is setup the corresponding property has been read or written, you must explicitly call `prepareIfNeeded()` on the spice store to avoid accessing an unprepared state.
+> If an observation is setup before the corresponding property has been read or written, you must explicitly call `prepareIfNeeded()` on the spice store to avoid accessing an unprepared state.
 If the SpiceStore is not prepared, accessing a projected value will trigger an assertion failure.

 ## 🧪 Example Projects